Truman Capote: First novel, Other Voices, Other Rooms

-The story focuses on 13-year-old Joel Knox following the loss of his mother.
+The story focuses on thirteen-year-old Joel Knox following the loss of his mother.
 Joel is sent from New Orleans to live with his father, who abandoned him at the time of his birth.
 Arriving at Skully's Landing, a vast, decaying mansion in rural Alabama, Joel meets his sullen stepmother Amy, debauched transvestite Randolph, and defiant Idabel, a girl who becomes his friend.
 He also sees a spectral "queer lady" with "fat dribbling curls" watching him from a top window.
-Despite Joel's queries, the whereabouts of his father remain a mystery.
+Despite Joel's queries, the whereabouts of his father remains a mystery.
 When he finally is allowed to see his father, Joel is stunned to find he is a quadriplegic, having tumbled down a flight of stairs after being inadvertently shot by Randolph.
 Joel runs away with Idabel but catches pneumonia and eventually returns to the Landing, where he is nursed back to health by Randolph.
 The implication in the final paragraph is that the "queer lady" beckoning from the window is Randolph in his old Mardi Gras costume.
 Gerald Clarke, in Capote: A Biography (1988) described the conclusion: